pingcap/blog/2017-01-06-about-the-tidb-source-code.md

     This layer provides transactional (distributed or standalone) storage.
 There is an abstraction layer between the KV layer and the SQL layer and it enables the SQL layer to see the unified interface and ignore the differences among the KV storage engines.

-    This layer provides transactional (distributed or standalone) storage.
-There is an abstraction layer between the KV layer and the SQL layer and it enables the SQL layer to see the unified interface and ignore the differences among the KV storage engines.

-    This layer provides transactional (distributed or standalone) storage.
-There is an abstraction layer between the KV layer and the SQL layer and it enables the SQL layer to see the unified interface and ignore the differences among the KV storage engines.

 ## Overview of the code structure

 See the following list for all the packages and their main functions: